levibotelho/levibotelho.github.io/_posts/2014-04-10-heartbleed-list-of-vulnerable-sites-in-the-alexa-10000.markdown

 title: Heartbleed - List of vulnerable sites in the Alexa 10000
 category: Security
 tags: [heartbleed, security]
+description: I've compiled the list of the Alexa 10000 sites that are vulnerable to the Heartbleed bug as of 08/04/2014.
+Definitely worth a look.
 comments: true
 share: true
 redirect_from: "/heartbleed-list-of-vulnerable-sites-in-the-alexa-10000/"